-Even those with a suite of highly successful products on the market can be caught off guard as trends change rapidly, components and materials suddenly become unavailable, outmoded, or become unprofitable to use.
+Even those with a suite of highly successful products on the market can be caught off guard as trends change rapidly, components and materials suddenly become unavailable, outmoded, or unprofitable to use.
 Likewise, entirely new business models and technologies can suddenly change customer demand in unexpected ways.
 You need to be nimble and sure-footed to address these pressures.

 The academic and consultant Bob Johansen has proposed a leadership response to the challenge of VUCA environment which he calls VUCA Prime.
 According to Johansen, volatility should countered by vision, uncertainty countered by understanding, complexity by clarity, and ambiguity by agility.

 Developing a repeatable system for NPD like the one described above is the way to build-in protection from product failure; it provides a space for creativity as well as laser-focused requirements gathering and idea validation.
 It formalises STOP/GO moments within the process, to assess evidence and decide whether to kill or continue with projects at critical moments depending on their changing potential for success.